SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 Increase an organization's ability to respond to change.
 {: .notice--success}

-Craig Larman clarifies:
+Craig Larman clarifies[^craig]:
-> tis true that the org design from LeSS is consistent with broad adaptiveness, but... suggest that we coach that adaptiveness is not for its own sake. rather, adaptiveness is in the service of something else: learning towards the discovery and delivery of high value or high impact, in the context of a world in which it's usually difficult to a priori know for sure what is high value/impact, and a world in which competition does stuff, new technologies emerge, new trends emerge, etc.
+> the organizational design from LeSS is consistent with broad adaptiveness, but... suggest we coach that
+> adaptiveness is not for its own sake. rather, adaptiveness is in the service of something else: learning
+> towards the discovery and delivery of high value or high impact, in the context of a world in which it's
+> usually difficult to a priori know for sure what is high value/impact, and a world in which competition does
+> stuff, new technologies emerge, new trends emerge, etc.
+>
+> for a product group to demonstrate skillful adaptiveness -- changing to some unanticipated direction -- 2 key elements:
+> 1. the ability to change direction cheaply and quickly. poetically i call this "turn on a dime, for dime."
+> 2. the information to change direction
+>
+> both (1) ability to change, via low transaction and switching costs, and (2) information to change, are needed to realize adaptiveness

 So, less succinctly: